-New York Screwed in DC, the nation’s capital.
-So is California.
+New York’s screwed in DC, the nation’s capital, and so is California.
 But where is the outrage?

-A populist movement stalled President Obama’s initiatives and ushered Donald Trump into the presidency, or so the story goes.
+A populist movement stalled President Obama’s direction and led Donald Trump into the presidency, or so the story goes.
 But is that true?
 Hardly.

-In America, power and wealth is grotesquely shifted in favor of empty states where not much of anybody wants to live.
+In America, power and wealth grotesquely shifts in favor of empty states where not much of anybody wants to live.

 Those of us living in heavily populated states with diverse citizenry get shafted.
-It’s all legit, a huge flaw built into the Constitution to favor and protect slavery.
+It’s all legit, a huge flaw built into the Constitution, favoring and protecting slavery.